- Professor Simon Kovesi (Professor - Oxford Brookes University)

 |Assessment Type||Assessment length / details||Proportion|

-Demonstrate enhanced skills of independent thought, research, and argument.
+4. Demonstrate enhanced skills of independent thought and research.

 |Skills Type||Skills details|